- Details

 Even the lowest range of a digital multimeter is of no help to measure resistance under a few Ohms.

-The following method described here allows to measure very low resistances, in particular contact resistances between tubes or any other metalic parts.
+The following method described here allows to measure very low resistances, in particular contact resistances between tubes or any other metallic parts.

 - Details